Electrostatic–pneumatic activation

 Electrostatic–pneumatic activation is an actuation method for shaping thin membranes for microelectromechanical and microoptoelectromechanical systems.
 This method benefits from operation at high speed and low power consumption.
 It can also cause large deflection on thin membranes.
 Electrostatic-pneumatic MEMS devices usually consist of two membranes with a sealed cavity in between.
-One membrane calling actuator deflects into cavity by electrostatic pressure to compress air and increase air pressure.
-Elevated pressure pushes the other membrane and cause dome shape.
-With direct electrostatic actuation on membrane, a concave shape is achieved.
+One membrane-calling actuator deflects into the cavity by electrostatic pressure to compress air and increase air pressure.
+Elevated pressure pushes the other membrane and causes a dome shape.
+With direct electrostatic actuation on the membrane, a concave shape is achieved.